Introduction:

 X-ray Specific Type | CBCT/X-ray imaging | Carbon fiber frame | Zero metal artifacts in imaging |

-Select models with ADA (American Dental Association) Ergonomic Design Certification, ensuring contoured designs minimize patient discomfort during prolonged use. - 2) Sterilization Compatibility
+Choose cheek retractors that with ADA (American Dental Association) Ergonomic Design Certification.
+These designs are made to reduce patient discomfort during long procedures. - Sterilization Compatibility

-cheek retractors are generally made of plastic, silicone or metal, and choosing a material that is durable, easy to clean and resistant to damage will increase their lifespan.
+Most cheek retractors are made from plastic, silicone, or metal.
+Choose one that is durable, easy to clean, and resistant to damage, so it use longer.

-Position the retractor at a 15° angle relative to the occlusal plane for maximal visual access to posterior quadrants.
+Angle the retractor 15° relative to the occlusal plane.
+This clinically-tested position improves access to posterior teeth.

-- Ultrasonic Cleaning: 5MHz frequency for 8 minutes to penetrate micro-pores
+- Ultrasonic Cleaning: Use ultrasonic cleaning at 5MHz for 8 minutes.

-- Drying Inspection: Magnified visual check under LED surgical lighting
+- Drying Inspection: After cleaning, check the retractor carefully under bright LED lights.

 5. FAQ